Lymah123/hotel-website/README.md

 The website was built with JS, HTML, and CSS.

-It is still in progress
+It is still in progress.